atdyck/ACKS-HFH/Chapter03.md

 **Waterskin/Wineskin**: This container, made of hide or preserved animal bladder, will hold 2 pints (1 quart) of fluid.

 **Whip**: This is a long, single-tailed whip of the sort used to herd cattle.
 Used as a weapon, it provides a +2 bonus to attack throws made to disarm or knock down opponents (as described in [Special Maneuvers](Chapter06.md#special-maneuvers) in Chapter 6).

+**Willow-Bark:** Willow-bark is an healing herb that relieves aches, pain, and rheumatism.
+A character with Healing proficiency can brew a tincture of willow-bark to relieve a patient of the initiative penalty from permanent wounds (e.g. “stiff and scarred wounds” and “lasting wounds that ache in bad weather”), from inability to force march due to permanent wounds (“damage to hips and lower back” “damage to knee,” “lungs and heart damaged”), or from the attack throw and damage roll penalty from force marching.
+Brewing the tincture takes 1 turn (10 minutes) and the relief lasts for 4 hours.
+Cost: 5gp

 **Wolfsbane**: Wolfsbane (dried aconite flowers) may drive off werewolves and other lycanthropes if a character strikes the monster in hand-to-hand combat with the sprig.
 If the lycanthrope fails a saving throw versus Poison, it must flee as if turned.
 A character who eats wolfsbane must make a saving throw versus Poison or die after one turn.